Azure-Samples/ms-identity-nodejs-webapi-azurefunctions/README.md

 1. Open the `Function\auth.json` file.
 1. Find the key `clientID` and replace the existing value with the **application ID** (clientId) of the `ms-identity-nodejs-webapi-azurefunctions` application copied from the Azure portal.
 1. Find the key `tenantID` and replace the existing value with your Azure AD **tenant ID**.
-1. Find the key `audience` and replace the existing value with the **application ID** (clientId) of the `ms-identity-nodejs-webapi-azurefunctions` application copied from the Azure portal.
+1. Find the key `audience` and replace the existing value with the **application ID** (clientId) of the `ms-identity-nodejs-webapi-azurefunctions` application copied from the Azure portal (i.e. audience is the same with this application's ID).
 1. Find the key `scope` and replace the existing value with the scope `access_as_user`.

 ## Running the sample